makersacademy/bowling-challenge/problem/problem-breakdown.md

 Frame | enterSecondRollScore
 Frame | calculateFrameScore
 Frame | addToScorecard
+Scorecard | captureFrame

 1. Adds a new frame to a scorecard
 2. Prevents more than 10 frames in a scorecard
-3. Completed scorecard when 10 are added
+3. Completes scorecard when 10th frame is added

 ------